Keri Hilson: 2015–2024: Collaborations and touring

 In 2018, Hilson performed at Capital Pride Festival and Concert in Washington, D.C.

 On October 25, 2011, during an interview on BET's 106 & Park, Hilson revealed that she had begun recording her third studio album.
 She explained, "There's some people in the world that aren't gon' like this album coming from me.
 As I was experiencing the world, there were things that I was also experiencing on a personal front, and in my music it's coming out.
 There's a specific few people who ain't gon' like to listen to this album.
 Very emotional, I'll say that."
 She further explained in an interview with The Boombox that she was working on a new sound for the album, and described it as a mixture of her first two albums with some surprising elements added.
-At the time, Hilson explained that a release date had not yet been confirmed, saying "I just write about my experiences and keep the release dates far, far from me.
+At the time, Hilson explained that a release date had not yet been confirmed, saying: "I just write about my experiences and keep the release dates far, far from me.
 When I feel that I have [good material] is when I will give it to the label.
 But I'm not quite there yet.
 I'm still working."
-On March 14, 2016, a press released was released stating that Hilson third album would be titled L.I.A.R., an acronym for Love Is a Religion, with contributions from Chris Brown, Danja, Timbaland and Polow Da Don.
-It was also reported that the first single would be the Mike WiLL-Made It-produced "Again", which was co-written with Rock City and was due to be released March 18, 2016.
-However Hilson would go on to refute this, stating that the press release from her label Zone 4 was premature and fake.
-She did confirm that the album would be called LIAR and confirmed "Again" as a song title but refuted the impending release and single choice.
+On March 14, 2016, a press release was issued stating that Hilson's third album would be titled L.I.A.R., an acronym for Love Is a Religion, with contributions from Chris Brown, Danja, Timbaland and Polow Da Don.
+It was also reported that the first single would be the Mike Will Made It-produced "Again", which was co-written with Rock City and was due to be released March 18, 2016.
+Hilson would go on to refute this, stating that the press release from her label Zone 4 was premature and fake.
+She did confirm that the album would be called L.I.A.R. and confirmed "Again" as a song title but refuted the impending release and single choice.
 In July 2017, Hilson was featured on Zambian singer Tiwah Hillz's single "Beautiful".

 Hilson announced that she would be releasing new music in summer 2019, nine years after her previous album.
-She performed on Femme It Forward Tour in summer 2019 alongside Mya, Brandy, Ashanti, Monica and Amerie.
+She performed on the Femme It Forward Tour in summer 2019 alongside Mya, Brandy, Ashanti, Monica and Amerie.
 In October 2019, Hilson referred to the album as untitled, but said that it was in the final stages of mixing and production.
-As of July 2023, no further details about the album have been released.
+As of July 2023, no further details about the album were released.

-In April 2020, Keri was featured on Ghanaian musician Stonebwoy's song "Nominate".
+In April 2020, Hilson was featured on Ghanaian musician Stonebwoy's song "Nominate".
 She later recommended Rihanna for a future collaboration with the Ghanaian dancehall musician.